 - env_fns a list of callable envs, env_fns[i] () generates the ith env. - worker_fn a callable worker, worker_fn (env_fns[i]) generates a worker which contains the i-th env. - wait_num (int) use in asynchronous simulation if the time cost of env.step varies with time and synchronously waiting for all environments to finish a step is time-wasting.
 In that case, we can return when wait_num environments finish a step and keep on simulation in these environments.
-If None, asynchronous simulation is disabled; else, 1 <= wait num <= env num. - timeout (float) use in asynchronous simulation same as above, in each vectorized step it only deal with those environments spending time within timeout seconds.
+If None, asynchronous simulation is disabled; else, 1 <= wait_num <= env_num. - timeout (float) use in asynchronous simulation same as above, in each vectorized step it only deal with those environments spending time within timeout seconds. - norm_obs (bool) Whether to track mean/std of data and normalise observation on return.
+For now, observation normalization only support observation of type np.ndarray. - obs_rms class to track mean&std of observation.
+If not given, it will initialize a new one.
+Usually in envs that is used to evaluate algorithm, obs_rms should be passed in.
+Default to None. - update_obs_rms (bool) Whether to update obs_rms.
+Default to True.

-'''

 len() \rightarrow int

-'''